Fluffy Pizza Dough Recipe {2 Pizzas!}

 Topping Suggestions

 Of course you’re making pizza dough to make pizza!
 That means toppings!
-As you can see my kids prefer a plain pepperoni and olives with classic pizza sauce, but my husband and I love unique combos.
+As you can see my kids prefer a plain pepperoni and olives with classic pizza sauce, but my husband and I love unique combos like potato leek pizza and artichoke pizza.
 Whether you’re using keto pizza sauce, white sauce, using only veggies, or loading it up with your favorite meats, this dough is perfect for it all.
 Get creative with your favorite toppings, here are a few of mine.

 • Olive oil, roasted chicken, sun dried tomatoes, onions, roasted red peppers, and hot honey.